martinvonz/jj/docs/FAQ.md

 would like to keep both commits with this change ID, you can `jj duplicate` one of them before abandoning it.

-### How do I deal with conflicted branches ('??' after branch name)?
+### How do I deal with conflicted bookmarks ('??' after bookmark name)?

-A [conflicted branch][branches_conflicts] is a branch that refers to multiple different commits because jj couldn't fully resolve its desired position.
+A [conflicted bookmark][bookmarks_conflicts] is a bookmark that refers to multiple different commits because jj couldn't fully resolve its desired position.
-Resolving conflicted branches is usually done by setting the branch to the correct commit using `jj branch set <commit ID>`.
+Resolving conflicted bookmarks is usually done by setting the bookmark to the correct commit using `jj bookmark set <commit ID>`.

-Usually, the different commits associated with the conflicted branch should all appear in the log, but if they don't you can use `jj branch list`to show all the commits associated with it.
+Usually, the different commits associated with the conflicted bookmark should all appear in the log, but if they don't you can use `jj bookmark list`to show all the commits associated with it.

 ### How do I integrate Jujutsu with Gerrit?